YPEJ series frequency conversion speed regulation electromagnetic braking three-phase asynchronous motor

 Product Introduction

-YPEJ series variable frequency speed-regulating electromagnetic braking three-phase asynchronous motor is composed of YP series variable frequency speed-regulating three-phase asynchronous motor, DZM series DC electromagnetic brake, and cooling fan, making it a motor suitable for variable frequency speed regulation.
+The YPEJ series frequency conversion speed regulating electromagnetic braking three-phase asynchronous motor is a combination of YP series frequency conversion speed regulating three-phase asynchronous motor, DZM series DC electromagnetic brake, and cooling fan.
+It is a motor suitable for frequency conversion speed regulation.

 Application Scenarios

-This series of motors is suitable for industries requiring mechanical transmission, such as light industry, textile, and electroplating assembly lines, to achieve actions like speed regulation, precise positioning, and reciprocating operation.
+This series of motors is suitable for industries that require mechanical transmission, such as light industry, textiles, and electroplating production lines, to achieve speed regulation, precise positioning, and reciprocating operation.

 Working Principle

-When energized, the electromagnet generates a strong electromagnetic force to attract the armature plate and compress the brake spring, releasing the two mating surfaces of the friction disc from the pressure of the armature plate and the motor end cover plane, allowing the motor to rotate freely.
-When de-energized, the brake spring pressure is applied to the armature plate, causing it to press firmly against the friction disc, generating a powerful frictional braking torque, which quickly brakes the rotating motor for accurate positioning.
+When energized, the electromagnet generates a strong electromagnetic force to attract the armature plate, compressing the brake spring.
+The pressure between the two mating surfaces of the friction disc and the armature plate and the motor rear cover is released, allowing the motor to rotate freely.
+When de-energized, the brake spring pressure presses the armature plate, tightly pressing the friction disc, generating a strong frictional braking torque, and bringing the rotating motor to a quick stop for accurate positioning.

 Product Features